2-row Springer fibres and Khovanov diagram algebras for type D: Topological Springer fibre

 \end{prop}

 \begin{proof} We have the cell decomposition on $S_a\cap S_{<a}$ by Corollary \ref{intersection_and_cells}.
-To determine the dimension of cohomology it is enough to count for each $a\in \mB_k$ the cells contained in $S_a$ but not in any intersection $S_a \cap S_b$ with $b < a$ by considering the induced cell partition, see \cite[Lemma 6]{Khovanov_Springer}.
+To determine the dimension of the cohomology it is enough to count for each $a\in \mB_k$ the cells contained in $S_a$ but not in any intersection $S_a \cap S_b$ with $b < a$ by considering the induced cell partition, see \cite[Lemma 6]{Khovanov_Springer}, and add all of these numbers up.

 We start with the case of even $k$.
 For fixed $a\in\mB_k$, the number of cells that do not lie in an intersection of the form $S_a \cap S_b$ for $b < a$ is equal to $2^{{\rm outer}(a)}$ by Lemma \ref{intersection_and_cells}, where ${\rm outer}(a)$ denotes the number of outer cups of $a$.
 To count these we proceed by induction.
 The case $k=2$ is obvious.
 For arbitrary even $k$, consider the cup $C$ in $a$ which contains the last vertex.
 Say it connects vertex $k$ with vertex $k-(2j-1)$ (with $1 \leq j \leq m=k/2$).
 If this cup is dotted then it is the only outer cup of the diagram and the number of cells to be counted for such $a$ is just twice the number of diagrams with a cup of this form, which gives